Posted on in Pork Recipes

 4. Add the kale to the stew, a handful at a time; let wilt slightly and add more.
 Stir in 1/2 cup of the Spicy Red Pepper Sauce; season with pepper.
 Cover and keep warm over very low heat.

 5. In a large saucepan, heat the remaining 2 tablespoons of olive oil.
 Add the remaining minced onion and garlic and cook over moderate heat until softened, about 8 minutes.
 Add the cockles and the remaining Spicy Red Pepper Sauce, cover and cook until most of the shells have opened, about 4 minutes.
 Pour the cockles and their juices into the pork stew and gently stir.
 Cook for 1 minute, or until heated through.
 Ladle the stew into shallow bowls.
-Top with the cilantro and serve with the garlic toasts.
+Top with the coriander and serve with the garlic toasts.

 Recipe & Photo Credit: foodandwine.com